Mori-Zwanzig mode decomposition: Comparison with time-delay embeddings: Derivation and interpretation of the proposed MZMD method

 where $\bm \Omega_i^{(g)} = \bm U_r^{*} \mathbf{\Omega}_i^{(x)} \bm U_r$ is the memory kernel $\mathbf{\Omega}_i^{(x)}$ projected onto the POD modes.
-We establish the relationship between the modes of \ref{eq_mz} and \ref{eq_mz_obs} in two parts; first a full SVD ($r=D$) is used to establish the equivalence, then a truncated SVD is used ($r<D$) resulting in approximations of the modes of the full state GLE.
-We note that by adding memory kernels there is now a multiplicative interaction between the $\bm \Omega_i$'s, as seen in the long time dynamics described below.
-Furthermore, the modal analysis can be obtained through the associated block companion matrices
+In this work, we establish the relationship between the modes of \eqref{eq_mz} and \eqref{eq_mz_obs} in two parts; first a full SVD ($r=N$) is used to establish the equivalence, then a truncated SVD is used ($r<N$) resulting in approximations of the modes of the full state GLE, as shown below.

-where $\bm I$ and $\bm 0$ are the appropriately sized identity and zero matrices respectively.
-This shares a similar structure to Higher-Order DMD \citep{hodmd_2017}, however, in this work the higher order terms $\bm \Omega^{(g)}_{k>0}$ are part of the MZ memory kernel, which satisfies the generalized fluctuation-dissipation relationship; each learned using the algorithms in \cite{lin2021datadriven_full}.